davidsupra/keyless-zk-proofs/README.md

    circuit unit tests.
 4. Some shared rust code in `keyless-common/`.
 5. A VK diff tool in `vk-diff` (see its [README](/vk-diff) for details).
+5. A folder/crate `automated-docker-test`, which allows for running an automated test of a prover service docker image.
+(See its [README](./automated-docker-test/README.md) for details)

 ## Development environment setup